Vitols999/QMS-WIKI/AdvMapDetails.md

 After activating elevation data (DEM data), some properties that control the display of this data in a map view can be adjusted.

-The following image shows the layout of the various selection possibilities:
+The following image shows the layout of the various selection possibilities in the DEM window:

 ![DEM properties selection](images/DocAdv/DemProperties.jpg "Elevation data properties selection")

+*List of properties (from top to bottom):*

+* Filter to find your DEM data set in the list of loaded DEM data sets (type the name of the DEM data into the edit field)
+* Name of DEM data.
+A small triangle in front of the name indicates that the DEM data is active, i.e. used by QMS.
+Clicking the triangle opens the adjustable properties for this DEM data:
+    * Opacity
+    * Visibility range
+    * Hill shading intensity
+    * Slope selection
+    * Slope colors and custom slope settings
+    * Elevation limit

 _Comments:_

-* The opacity slider controls the visibility of hill shading and slope on a map.
+* The opacity slider controls the visibility (opacity of the hill shading, slope and elevation limit layers on a map.
-* The visibility range controls the zoom levels for which hill shading and slope are displayed.
+* The visibility range controls the zoom levels for which hill shading, slope and elevation limit layers are displayed.
-* The level of hill shading controls the intensity used for the display of hill shading.
+* The hill shading slider controls the intensity used for the display of hill shading.
 * The slope selection allows to choose one of the predefined slope models.
-In the case of the "__custom__" model the user can define 5 slope levels.
+In the case of the "__custom__" model the user can define 5 personal slope levels (click on a value and adjust it).
+* If the elevation limit property is selected, then an extra magenta-colored layer is drawn on the map showing areas above the given limit.
+This is of special interest when planning aviation routes.

 ## Map scale type